eridem/vscode-nupkg/README.md

 View the contents of your `*.nupkg` files directly from VSCode.

-- It prints information about the package ande dependencies.
+- It prints information about the package and dependencies.
 - It prints information about the contents of the file.
-- It creates a temporal YAML file for easy visualitation.
+- It creates a temporal YAML file for easy visualization.

 ![Access from menus](https://raw.githubusercontent.com/eridem/vscode-nupkg/master/images/example-menus.png)